6.3 MCA Reading & Math (Minnesota)

 Their proctor will also give them scratch paper, a pencil, and headphones.

-To learn how to opt out, watch this short video.
+To learn how to change your student's participation status, watch this short video.